-This table lists the preload behavior of different browsers and devices that support HTML5, at different settings of the preload attribute.
-For every setting and browser, we have indicated if the preload tag is followed.
+This table lists the preload behavior of HTML5 browsers, at different settings of the preload attribute.
+We tested against the following expectations:

-See the HTML5 preload spec for a description of preload options and desired behavior.
+See the HTML5 preload spec for more details.

 Our test video is 15:00 at 270p.
 For Firefox and Opera, we use this encode (WebM, 75MB).
 For the other browsers and devices, we use this encode (MP4 75MB).
 Here is the tag with preload=none attribute:

 And here is the test tag without preload attribute:

 For obtaining data, proxy your browser through a tool like the Charles web proxy: